 Airline travel has experienced a resurgence since the industry lull post 9/11.
 Added security measures, changes in regulations and increased air traffic continue to faze travellers a mere seventeen years after the industry consolidation.

-Travellers complain about all aspects of airport ergonomics with added focus on security and airlines.
+Travellers complain about all aspects of airport ergonomics with an added focus on security and airlines.
 While some aspects of the experience could be improved, more often than not it is the flyer not the professionals working tough jobs to protect our safety who need an attitude check.

 As a frequent flyer so familiar with the ins and outs of the industry my perspective is if we adjust some simple behaviours we can make our chaotic air travel experience pleasant for everyone.

-Weigh in: Sir if your struggling to wheel your bag on the perfectly flat, shiny airport floors it is probably too heavy.
+Weigh-in: Sir if your struggling to wheel your bag on the perfectly flat, shiny airport floors it is probably too heavy.
 Don’t yell at the airline assistants saying their scales are broken.
 Luggage by definition is a place to pack personal belongings for travelling not your life’s possessions.

 Demetalification: Now is the time to rid yourself of coins, belt buckles and other metal stuff – not as you set off warning signs through the metal detector.
 Enter security prepared with nothing but your ID, boarding pass in hand.

 Liquids, Laptops, Aerosols: For 15% of aviation history we have been squeezing our liquids into 100ml bottles contained in clear plastic bags.
 Our laptops have been required to be removed from covers.
-And honestly aerosols should just be banned.
+And honestly, aerosols should just be banned.
 So why does every third person argue with security about why they need to bring three litres of Cottee’s and a jar of vegemite on an hour’s flight?

 Note: vegemite and other spreads are considered liquids.